8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-five-type-portfolio/content.md

 Products and services you’re spending money on and the money you are holding or using to pay for the products and services.

-Because we have more than 1 type, we can create a portfolio allocation.

-We want to establish [guidelines and guardrails](/essays-and-editorials/guidelines-and-guardrails/) for each type compared to the total of the portfolio.
+Because we have more than 1 type in this portfolio, we can establish [guidelines and guardrails](/essays-and-editorials/guidelines-and-guardrails/) (also known as the allocation) for each type compared to the total of the portfolio.

 In this context the guideline is a target for the type.
 You may also have 2 to 4 guardrails.
 If we only do 2, they will establish a minimum and a maximum.
 If we use 4, there will be minimum, low, high, and maximum.

-Then we want to consider, and preferably capture, what will happen if the proportion of the type goes below the low or medium, and above the high or maximum.
+After setting the guidelines and guardrails we want to consider, and preferably capture, what will happen if the proportion of the type goes below the low or minimum, and above the high or maximum.

-For most of us, we want our liabilities to be a low proportion and our other assets to be higher.
-I recommend starting from where you are.
+Let’s do it!

 1. Take all the balances of your liabilities and add them together.
 (Optionally, you could include regular bills as well.)
 2. Add up the current value of all your short-term assets.
 3. Add those two numbers together; to get the total portfolio balance.
 4. Divide the balance of your liabilities by the total portfolio balance to get the proportion of your liabilities.
 5. Divide the value of your short-term assets by the total portfolio balance to get the proportion of your short-term assets.
-6. Subtract you liabilities from you short-term assets to get your net worth (presuming your portfolio only has these two types).
+6. Subtract your liabilities from you short-term assets to get your net worth (presuming your portfolio only has these two types).

+No judgment, blame, or shame here.
+This is just making things transparent; we’re washing windows.
+This is sometimes easier said than done depending on what’s revealed.

 When I graduated university I had: